 Beginning a new school year is a time of excitement and uncertainty for many new children.
 For some, it is their first time being away from home for a stretch of time.
-It is common for students (and parents) to experience feelings of anxiety, which is perfectly normal.
-These feelings are often caused by a fear of the unknown, as the child has no point of reference to draw upon when they are faced with a new environment or experience.
+It is common for students (and parents) to experience feelings of anxiety; this is perfectly normal.
+These feelings are often caused by a fear of the unknown, as the child has no point of reference to draw upon when faced with a new environment or experience.

 Below you will find a number of strategies published by the Montessori Academy to help Montessori parents settle their children into preschool.
 Remember separation anxiety is a phase, it is perfectly normal, and will pass in time.

 Positive Behaviors and Attitudes

 Modeling positive behaviors and attitudes plays an important role in the success of the first day of school, and the weeks thereafter.
 Keep discussions about school positive, and focus on things that your child is likely to enjoy.
 Children pick up on parent’s feelings, behaviors, and emotions, and are likely to emulate them if you are feeling upset or uncertain.

 Establish a positive and happy morning routine for preschool days.
 For children over two, this may include encouraging your child to pack their own school bag or sing a happy ‘school day’ themed song.
 Always give yourself plenty of time to get ready and arrive on time.
 Feeling late or rushed can cause children to feel additional anxiety.

 It is important to accept that your child’s unhappiness at being separated from you is real, very normal, and temporary.
 Reinforce that you understand that leaving your child makes them unhappy, but that it is important that you leave, and they will have a good time.
 Avoid offering your child bribes for good behavior or not crying as this is only a temporary solution.
 Learning to cope with sadness is an important part of your child’s development and learning about emotions.